AlessioZanga/PyEEGLab/README.md

     pip install PyEEGLab

+If you use Python 3.6, the dataclasses package must be installed as backport of Python 3.7 dataclasses:

+    pip install dataclasses

 If you need a bleeding edge version, you can install it directly from GitHub:

     pip install git+https://github.com/AlessioZanga/PyEEGLab@develop